pji/thurible/README.rst

 *   Add documentation.
 *   Manager updates:
-    *   Allow deletion of stored panels.
-    *   Allow managers to update panels with relative sizing.
     *   Allow managers to display multiple panels.
     *   Allow managers to track the history of what panels have been shown.
     *   Allow managers to catch sigkill and pass it on to the program.